Thailand Anthropology & Tribes

 Finally we arrive at the Golden Triangle.
 After a day's ride along the Mekong River, we transfer you back to Chiang Mai.

 The accommodation on this tour is varied and interesting.
 As well as staying at the charming Huai Khum resort, the beautiful Puchaisai Resort, and the comfortable Imperial Golden Triangle Resort, we use lodges that are in tune with north Thailand and its traditions.
 On five days we have swimming pools to enjoy at the end of our rides.

-Although our escort vehicle is always close by and our guides have powerful two-way radios, some rides are not supported.
+Although the escort vehicle is always close by and guides have powerful two-way radios, some rides are not supported.